-You’ve scoured the internet for information, been on review sites, seen dozens of stock photographs of models with youthful faces and still feel none the wiser.
+You’ve scoured the internet for information, been on cosmetic surgery review sites, seen dozens of stock photographs of models with youthful faces and still feel none the wiser.

 Well relax you have now found the definitive facelift guide that will hopefully clear the fog and cut through all the marketing and hype to explain facelifting.

 What is a

-Simply put, a facelift is a surgical procedure that lifts the deeper tissues of the face and neck back to a more youthful position, creating skin excess which is removed and the skin is stitched back together.
+Simply put, a face lift is a cosmetic surgical procedure that lifts the deeper tissues of the face and neck back to a more youthful position, creating excess skin which is removed and the skin is stitched back together.